sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 --->
 ---

-## Building the platform - Azure Eventhub
+## Building the platform

 <div class="info" data-title="Note">

 > Use this section if you're participating in the guided lab with an environment provided by the lab instructors.
-If you're doing lab independently in your own environment, skip this section and proceed to Section DTB.

 </div>

+### 1. Getting started

-### 1. Log in to the Lab Environment
+#### 1. Log in to the Lab Environment

 <div class="info" data-title="Note">